anbar-dev/BotBtpRanker/README.md

 # BotBtpRanker

-This C# project extracts data related to Italian government bonds (BOT and BTP) from free resources and stores it into a SQL Server database.
+This project extracts data related to Italian government bonds (BOT and BTP) from free resources and stores it into a SQL Server database.
 It provides functionality to retrieve all active bonds at any specific time and sort them by their yield to maturity (feature usually not provided on other platforms), aiding in investment decision-making.
 The UI is a Blazor Web App.